fxamacker/webauthn/README.md

 [![GoDoc](http://img.shields.io/badge/go-documentation-blue.svg?style=flat-square)](http://godoc.org/github.com/fxamacker/webauthn)
 [![GitHub](https://img.shields.io/github/license/fxamacker/webauthn)](https://github.com/fxamacker/webauthn/blob/master/LICENSE)

-# fxamacker/webauthn - FIDO2 server library in Go
+# WebAuthn server library (Go/Golang)

-WebAuthn (Web Authentication) is a [web standard](https://w3c.github.io/webauthn/) for authenticating users to web-based apps and services.
-It's a core component of FIDO2, the successor of FIDO U2F legacy protocol.

-This library performs server-side authentication for clients using FIDO2 keys, legacy FIDO U2F keys, etc.
+This [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) library performs server-side authentication for clients using FIDO2 keys, legacy FIDO U2F keys, and etc.

+It's decoupled from `net/http` and doesn't force you to use a framework.
+So it's easy to use in existing projects.

+It's modular so you only import what you need.
+Five attestation packages are available: fidou2f, androidkeystore, androidsafetynet, packed, and tpm.

+It doesn't import unreliable 3rd-party packages.
+It uses [fxamacker/cbor](https://github.com/fxamacker/cbor) because it doesn't crash and it's the most well-tested CBOR library available (v1.5 has 375+ tests and passed 3+ billion execs in coverage-guided fuzzing).

+A [demo webapp (webauthn-demo)](https://www.github.com/fxamacker/webauthn-demo) shows how to use this library with a security token like the YubiKey pictured here.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/57072051/68431219-4e066780-0177-11ea-8a3f-5a137cc76cf1.png" alt="Picture of FIDO U2F key">
 </p>

-**It's easy to use without rewriting your projects**, because it's decoupled from `net/http` and isn't a framework.

-For a simple webapp demo, see [`webauthn-demo`](https://www.github.com/fxamacker/webauthn-demo).
+## What's WebAuthn?
+WebAuthn (Web Authentication) is a [W3C web standard](https://www.w3.org/TR/webauthn-2/) for authenticating users to web-based apps and services.
+It's a core component of FIDO2, the successor of FIDO U2F legacy protocol.

 ## Project Goals ##
 fxamacker/webauthn is designed to be:

-* **small and nearly self-contained** -- only 1 external dependency: [fxamacker/cbor](https://www.github.com/fxamacker/cbor)
+* __small and no unreliable imports__ -- only 1 external dependency [fxamacker/cbor](https://www.github.com/fxamacker/cbor)
-* **simple and lightweight** -- decoupled from `net/http` and is not a framework
+* __simple and lightweight__ -- decoupled from `net/http` and is not a framework
-* **modular** -- 5 separate attestation packages (packed, tpm, androidkeystore, androidsafetynet, and fidou2f), so you only import what you need.
+* __modular__ -- 5 separate attestation packages (packed, tpm, androidkeystore, androidsafetynet, and fidou2f), so you only import what you need.

-## Status ##
+## Todo ##
-**Expired certificates embedded in test data cause tests to fail**, so that should be resolved.
-Test datetime can be faked locally, but online tests will show failure and scare people.
+It works but needs some cleanup.
+Expired certificates embedded in test data cause online (travis-ci) unit tests to fail.
+A temporary workaround is to fake datetime when running unit tests locally until this is resolved.

-* :construction: **replace expired test certs** -- test certs expire and cause tests to fail, find a way to automate replacement
+* __replace expired certs in unit tests__ -- automate replacement of these and/or make expiration dates longer
-* :construction: **more tests and fuzzing** -- add extensive tests and fuzzing similar to fxamacker/cbor and fxamacker/cbor-fuzz
+* __more tests and fuzzing__ -- add more extensive tests and fuzzing like fxamacker/cbor and fxamacker/cbor-fuzz
-* :construction: **standards compliance** -- pass and publish results of standards conformance tests
+* __standards compliance__ -- pass and publish results of standards conformance tests

 ## Features

 * Easy server-side authentication for clients using FIDO2 keys, legacy FIDO U2F keys, and etc.
 * Register credential algorithm for use
 * Register attestation format for use